A Cubical Flat Torus Theorem and the Bounded Packing Property: Subproduct intersections

 \begin{exmp} We describe an easy example of a group that acts properly on a finite dimensional CAT(0) cube complex but does not have a finite index subgroup that acts properly and cocompactly on a CAT(0) cube complex.
 Consider the group $G$ presented as follows:

-Regard $G$ as a multiple HNN extension of $\langle a,b\rangle$ with stable letters $r,s,t$, we see that $G$ is a ``tubular group'', and deduce that $G$ acts properly on a finite dimensional CAT(0) cube complex by utilizing the \emph{equitable set} $\{ a, b \}$ (see \cite{WiseGerstenRevisited} and \cite{WoodhouseTubularAction}). \begin{com} Or we could argue more directly and identify $\langle a,b\rangle$ with a certain subgroup of $\integers^3$ and then form the 3-dimensional cube complex using a graph of spaces... \end{com} However, $G$ does not have a finite index subgroup $G'$ that acts properly and cocompactly on a CAT(0) cube complex.
+Regard $G$ as a multiple HNN extension of $\langle a,b\rangle$ with stable letters $r,s,t$, we see that $G$ is a ``tubular group'', and deduce that $G$ acts properly on a finite dimensional CAT(0) cube complex by utilizing the \emph{equitable set} $\{ a, b \}$ (see \cite{WiseGerstenRevisited} and \cite{WoodhouseTubularAction}).
+However, $G$ does not have a finite index subgroup $G'$ that acts properly and cocompactly on a CAT(0) cube complex.
 Indeed, consider the following highest free-abelian subgroups: $A=\langle a,b\rangle$, $R=\langle a,r\rangle$, $S=\langle b,s\rangle$ and $T=\langle ab, t\rangle$.
 The intersections $R\cap A$, $S\cap A$, and $T\cap A$ are three pairwise non-commensurable cyclic subgroups of $A$, contradicting Corollary~\ref{cor:too many intersection directions}.

 Note that $G$ is a central HNN extension of the 2-dimensional right-angled Artin group $\langle a,b,r,s \mid [a,b], [a,r], [b,s]\rangle$, and so the virtually compact version of Theorem~\ref{thm:Central HNN virtually special} fails without the assumption that $H$ is highest. \end{exmp}